×

 Software engineering is composed of two terms: software and engineering.

-• Software refers to the set of instructions that tells a computer what to do and how to perform any tasks.
+• Software refers to the set of instructions that tells a computer what to do and how to perform tasks.

 Goals of Software Engineering:

-6. Cost-effectiveness: Producing high-quality software without incurring excessive costs.
+6. Cost-effectiveness: Deliver value without excessive cost.

 Advantages of Software Engineering: